TonyIvchenko/playground/src/voiceforge/README.md

 - `--resume-from-checkpoint` continues from a saved trainer checkpoint.
 - `--save-total-limit` prunes older checkpoints so the run does not grow forever.
 - After each training run, VoiceForge generates preview `.wav` files under `models/speecht5-finetuned/previews`.
+- `--max-audio-seconds` and `--max-text-chars` trim the worst outlier utterances, which matters a lot on Apple Silicon.
+- `--group-by-target-length` reduces padding waste for SpeechT5 batches.
+- `device_info.json` and `artifact.json` now record the requested device, resolved device, and filtered row counts for each run.